jbliv/jbliv/README.md

 ## About Me

 I have experience in electronics, software, and mechanical design, and I'm passionate about the interdisciplinary nature of robotics.
-My goal is to develop innovative R&D solutions that improve human lives and mitigate risks[1].
+My goal is to develop innovative R&D solutions that improve human lives and mitigate risks.

 ## Portfolio